 Interior Drain Tile System

-Our drain tile system is based on the core aspects of what all warranty-able systems have in common.
-No bells and whistles, just a solid and reliable system.
-It's simple, straightforward and clean.
-It can be installed with any type of foundation, with any floor condition and around almost all existing basement finishings.
+Our drain tile system can be installed with any type of foundation, any floor condition and around almost all existing construction.
 There is little or no impact on how the basement can be later finished.
-There is no disruption of landscaping and it addresses both foundation seepage and rising ground water, which an exterior system and many newer interior systems do not.
+There is no disruption of landscaping and it addresses both foundation seepage and rising ground water, which an exterior system and many other interior systems do not.
 There is really no other type of post-construction waterproofing system that can permanently guarantee against water intrusion.
 We offer a transferable, lifetime warranty on all of our work.

 In most cases, we would use an electric jackhammer for our cutting.
 We find that it creates less dust than a concrete saw and leaves a rough edge for the later concrete patch to bind into.
-The cut will be wide enough to expose the footing, plus about six inches.
-We then excavate a trench to the base of the footing or about 10 inches in depth.
+We then excavate a trench to the base of the footing.
 The resulting dirt and concrete debris, will be hauled out and disposed of.

 A four-inch drain tile pipe, perforated with drainage slits, is then placed in the trench.
 The pipe is made from High-Density Polyethylene (HDPE).
 This versatile product is used in field drainage, landscaping, highway construction and many other areas.
 The drain tile is surrounded with an aggregate filter bed, which allows water in, while filtering out the surrounding soil.